-Negin is a first year PhD student at the department of Communication Sciences and Disorders.
-She is a multilingual Kurdish-Persian-English student working under the supervision of Professor MacLeod.
+Negin is a PhD student at the department of Communication Sciences and Disorders.
+She is a multilingual Kurdish-Persian-English student working under the supervision of Dr. MacLeod.
 Before starting her PhD, she had been working as a lecturer and speech and language pathologist at Tabriz University of Medical Sciences.
 She has learned to speak Azeri while she was living in Tabriz, Iran.
 Her main research interest is language, especially phonology, development of bilingual Kurdish-Persian and Azeri-Persian speaking children.

 - Vincent Bourassa-Bédard

 Kylene is a Masters’ student at the School of Speech-Language Pathology and Audiology at the University of Montreal, under the supervision of Dr. MacLeod and Dr. Rezzonico.
 She is completing her thesis on vocabulary development in bilingual children who speak a minority language.
 She speaks English, French and Japanese as well as understands Tagalog.
 Areas of interest: bilingualism, minority language development, environmental influences on language development.